Monto: Residents

-In Kevin Kearns' oral history collection Dublin Tenement Life, he comments that many of the prostitutes in the Monto were unwed mothers who had been disowned both by their families and by their babies' fathers.
+In Kevin Kearns' oral history collection Dublin Tenement Life, he comments that many of the prostitutes in the Monto were, like Philomena Lee, unwed mothers who had been disowned both by their families and by their babies' fathers.
 Although middle-class Dubliners viewed these women as 'whores', the impoverished but devoutly Catholic residents of Monto tenements referred to local prostitutes as "unfortunate girls", and understood that they had often turned to prostitution as a last resort.
 According to Kearns, "By all accounts, the girls were typically young, attractive, and known for their generosity, especially to slum children".

 In an interview with Kearns, Mary Corbally, who grew up in a tenement on Corporation Street during the 1920s, recalled, "I don't feel any shame in coming from the Monto, but the reputation was there cause of the girls.
 We never heard the word 'Whores', never heard 'Prostitute'.
 Very rarely you'd hear of a brothel, it was a 'kip' and the madams we called them, 'kip-keepers'.
 But the girls were very good, they were generous.
 They were very fond of kids.
 If you went for a message for them you'd get a thruppence or a sixpence.
 If they seen a kid running around in his bare feet they'd bring him into Brett's and buy him a pair of runners...
 The girls were generous."

 Billy Dunleavy, who grew up in the Monto before, during, and after the Irish War of Independence, later recalled, "It was a hard life for them girls.
 They were really all country girls that got into trouble and that's where they finished up.
 A girl (unwed) with a baby, she was in trouble... from farmers' sons.
 There was a convent around there and they were put up in there for twelve months with the nuns.
 They had a hard time.
 Scrubbing floors and everything else and the nuns standing over them.
 Oh, the country girls got a hell of a time of it, that's why all the girls was, 'on the town'.
 That's where they finished up.
 Now the madams had them dressed up in good new clothes, that was the attraction."

 According to Kearns, "The madams, several of whom became legendary figures in Dublin folklore, were Dublin women.
 They were tough, shrewd businesswomen who ruled the roost in a strict maternal manner.
 They clothed their girls, housed them, and took a high percentage of their earnings.
 Many of the kip-houses also illegally sold drink which made it easier to part a man from his money...
 Several madams became quite wealthy, wore expensive jewels, owned cars, and even sent their children off to prestigious schools abroad.
 Some were possessive of their girls to the point of keeping them virtually housebound for periods."